hss-dev/CRIS-Connect/c#/README.md

 If you are accessing CRIS Reporting from Chrome then you may need to *accept the certificate authorisation* by browsing to https://localhost:9998 .
 This should not happen in electron due to a --ignore-certificate-errors switch, which could be run in chrome.

+2. CRIS Reporting has CRIS Connect turned off, a simple postgres query can turn it on again, contact HSS.